-Sec.
-1.7.
+Section 1.7.
 The Relationship Between Law and Policy

-There is an overarching distinction between law and policy, and thus between legal issues and policy issues, that informs the work of administrators and policymakers in higher education, as well as the work of lawyers.
-9 In brief, legal issues are stated and analyzed using the norms and principles of the legal system, resulting in conclusions and advice on what the law requires or permits in a given circumstance.
+There is an overarching distinction between law and policy, and thus between legal issues and policy issues, that informs the work of administrators and policy makers in higher education, as well as the work of lawyers.9 In brief, legal issues are stated and analyzed using the norms and principles of the legal system, resulting in conclusions and advice on what the law requires or permits in a given circumstance.
 Policy issues, in comparison, are stated and analyzed using norms and principles of administration and management, the social sciences (including the psychology of teaching and learning), the physical sciences (especially the health sciences), ethics, and other relevant disciplines; the resulting conclusions and advice focus on the best policy options available in a particular circumstance.
 Or, to put it another way, law focuses primarily on the legality of a particular course of action, while policy focuses primarily on the efficacy of a particular course of action.
-Legality is determined using the various sources of law set out in Section 1.4; efficacy is determined by using sources drawn from the various disciplines just mentioned.
+Legality is determined using the various sources of law set out in Section 1.4 of this book; efficacy is determined by using sources drawn from the various disciplines just mentioned.
 The work of ascertaining legality is primarily for the attorneys, while the work of ascertaining efficacy is primarily for the policy makers and administrators.

-Just as legal issues may arise from sources both internal and external to the institution (Section 1.4), policy issues may arise, and policy may be made, both within and outside the institution.
+Just as legal issues may arise from sources both internal and external to the institution (see Section 1.4), policy issues may arise, and policy may be made, both within and outside the institution.
 Internally, the educators and administrators, including the trustees or regents, make policy decisions that create what we may think of as "institutional policy" or "internal policy."
-Externally, legislatures, governors, and executive branch officials make policy decisions that create what we may think of as "public policy" or "external policy."
-In either case, policy must be made and policy issues must be resolved within the constraints of the law.
+Externally,